vipankumar87/symfony2-on-pagodabox/Symfony 2.3.x on PagodaBox.md

 * Git (whatever is newest)
 * Composer (always the newest)

-Personally I use MAMP Pro to manage Apache/MySQL/PHP (I've never found anything simpler).
-I use Pear for php extnesions, which requires [some extra config for MAMP](http://www.lullabot.com/blog/article/installing-php-pear-and-pecl-extensions-mamp-mac-os-x-107-lion).
-I install Git with Homebrew and Composer via their standard cURL method.
+Personally I use MAMP Pro to manage Apache/MySQL/PHP, but I've been meaning to switch to Vagrant.
+I use Pear to manage php extnesions, which requires [some extra config for MAMP](http://www.lullabot.com/blog/article/installing-php-pear-and-pecl-extensions-mamp-mac-os-x-107-lion).
+I install Git with Homebrew and Composer uses it's own cURL method and self-update command.

 It goes without saying you're going to want to maximize parity between your local development environment and your PagodaBox production environment.
 Not just the core tools listed above, but also in the PHP extensions you use.
 This can be a slight pain (has been for me) because some extensions require building from source (like [intl](http://stackoverflow.com/questions/16753105/problems-with-lib-icu-dependency-when-installing-symfony-2-3-x-via-composer)).